Advanced Acoustic Modelling & Simulation

 Depending on where sound sources (singers, loudspeakers, etc.) and receivers (audience, microphones, etc.) in the room are anticipated, virtual sound rays are sent out in all directions, bouncing off every surface.
 The signal at virtual microphones within the model is used to extract the acoustic “signature” of the space and determine its quality.

 The range of parameters considered to contribute to excellent acoustics in auditoria is large.
-Consideration must be taken for Reverberation Time, Early Decay Time, Early to Late Energy Ratio, Clarity, Lateral Energy Fraction, Source Strength (G) and Speech Intelligibility.
+Consideration must be taken for Reverberation Time, Early Decay Time, Early to Late Energy Ratio, Clarity, Lateral Energy Fraction, Source Strength (G), and Speech Intelligibility.

-The balancing of these parameters is a subtle process and is based on experience of listening to and measuring completed auditoria.
+The balancing of these parameters is a subtle process and is based on the experience of listening to and measuring completed auditoria.
 Each hall will have a slightly different “signature”.

 Here at Gillieron Scott Acoustic Design we have modelled over 50 auditoria including

 - The Bridge Theatre in London

 - The Everyman Theatre in Liverpool

 - Nazrin Shah in Worcester College (Oxford)